Our collections

 Electronic collections

-The KTH Library provides e-journals, e-books and databases via subscriptions, purchases and open access.
-The collections largely reflect KTH's research and education, but also provide access to most other subject areas.
+KTH Library provide e-journals, e-books and databases via subscriptions, purchases and open access.
+The collections reflect KTH's research and education.
+In addition to this, the collections provide access to many other subject areas.

 KTH Library gives immediate access to:

-In addition to this, a large number of open access resources are available through KTH Library.
+A number of open access resources are also available through KTH Library.

 Use our databases and search tools